On campaign strategy, Trump says the quiet part loud

 "That's our issue," he declared.

-Bryan Sandrock, a Trump supporter who attended his rally at an airplane hangar in Missoula, Mont., Thursday said he's willing to give Trump room to operate on the idea of shutting down the government to force Congress to fund his border wall.
+Bryan Sandrock, a Trump supporter who attended the rally Thursday at an airplane hangar in Missoula, said he's willing to give Trump room to operate on the idea of shutting down the government to force Congress to fund his border wall.

 "Do I think it makes sense to shut the government down as a whole?
-No," said Sandrock, a 53-year-old Henderson, Nev., resident who has businesses in Helena, Mont.
+No," said Sandrock, 53, a Henderson, Nevada, resident who has businesses in Helena, Montana.
 "But there's got to be some way to get it done, and he's already proved conclusively in less than two years that his approach is working in other areas.
 So is that the approach that I might take?
 Maybe not.
 But I'm not going to second-guess a man who's been as accomplished as he is."

 The nakedly political approach Trump takes to talking about his own priorities, Sandrock said, is a feature, not a bug, of his presidency.